ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 The ATT&CK Matrix view specifically reinforced how intelligence analysis can move beyond static indicators such as hashes or IP addresses and instead focus on broader attacker behaviors across the intrusion lifecycle.
 In this case, the highlighted ATT&CK tactics and techniques represented observed Turla behaviors that researchers previously mapped during investigation of the campaign.

-Although MISP itself is not functioning as a live SIEM within this lab environment, platforms like MISP are frequently integrated operationally with SIEMs, EDR platforms, SOAR solutions, and detection pipelines within enterprise environments.
+Although MISP itself is not functioning as a live SIEM within this environment, platforms like MISP are frequently integrated operationally with SIEMs, EDR platforms, SOAR solutions, and detection pipelines within enterprise environments.
 For example:

 - threat intelligence indicators stored in MISP may be exported into SIEM detection rules,
 - malicious domains or IPs may be used for alert enrichment,